Citation, DOI, disclosures and article data

-EDHs are typically biconvex in shape and can cause a mass effect with herniation.
+Extradural hematomas are typically biconvex in shape and can cause a mass effect with herniation.
 They are usually limited by cranial sutures, but not by venous sinuses.
-Both CT and MRI are suitable to evaluate EDHs.
-When the blood clot is evacuated promptly (or treated conservatively when small), the prognosis of EDHs is generally good.
+Both CT and MRI are suitable to evaluate extradural hematomas.
+When the blood clot is evacuated promptly (or sufficiently small to be treated conservatively), the prognosis of extradural hematomas is generally good.

 Typically extradural hematomas are seen in young patients who have sustained head trauma, usually with an associated skull fracture.

 Unlike subdural hemorrhages, in which a history of head trauma is often difficult to clearly identify, extradural hemorrhages usually are precipitated by clearly defined head trauma.

 A typical presentation is of a young patient who has sustained a head injury (either during sport or a result of a motor vehicle accident) who may or may not lose consciousness transiently.
 Following the injury, they regain a normal level of consciousness (lucid interval), but usually have an ongoing and often severe headache.
 Over the next few hours, they gradually lose consciousness.

 Due to the long cisternal course of the sixth cranial nerve (abducens nerve, CN VI), it is often involved as downward herniation begins, usually on the side of the hemorrhage and can, in an emergency, guide exploratory burr holes.

 See the article: extradural hemorrhage vs subdural hemorrhage.